Lincoln Charter beats East in third round

 THOMASVILLE — East Davidson fought to keep its playoff run going.
 But the breaks just didn’t go its way.

-The ninth-seeded Golden Eagles fell behind in the first half and couldn’t quite recover in falling 4-1 against 17th-seeded Lincoln Charter on Monday at Brown Middle in the third round of the NCHSAA 2A West boys soccer playoffs.
+The ninth-seeded Golden Eagles fell behind in the first half and couldn’t quite recover in falling 4-1 against 17th-seeded Lincoln Charter this week at Brown Middle in the third round of the NCHSAA 2A West boys soccer playoffs.

-“I thought we played well at times,” East coach Jordan Beck said.
+“I thought we played well at times,” East coach Jordan Beck said on Monday.
 “They had a good 10 minutes to really start everything off.
 They came after it pretty quick, pretty fast.

 “They had a big result against really tough competition last game, and I think they brought that confidence with them.
 But I’m extraordinarily proud of every one of my guys.
 I have no issues with how they played.”